Is a divorce right for you?

 Positive change is reported by 70% of couples who took part in relationship therapy.

 Research suggests that the gains achieved during couple therapy last for months and even years following treatment completion.
 The evidence for the efficacy of couple therapy is strong.

 The therapist you are considering working with must have specialized relationship training.
-Unfortunately, far too many 'relationship therapists' have no academic training or supervision working with couples.
+Unfortunately, far too many 'relationship therapists' have no academic training, nor supervised experience working with couples.

-‘Two individuals’ do not make a couple!...
-A couple is a third entity with its own dynamics and only a couple’s therapist trained in systemic therapy can effectively help individuals who require help with their marriage or committed relationship.
+A couple is a third entity with its own unique dynamics, and only a therapist trained in relationship therapy can effectively help individuals who require help with their marriage or committed relationship.

 Couple education typically works with couples during a period when they are getting along.
-This is what distinguishes it from couple therapy.
+This is what distinguishes it from couple's therapy.

-Couple education addresses relationships from an educational point of view teaching communication, problem-solving skills, household management, and intimacy etc.
+Couple education teaches communication, problem-solving skills, household management, and intimacy, etc.

 There is a strong correlation between couple education and positive outcome.

 Research has shown that those couples who have engaged in relationship education have improved problem-solving skills, have lower levels of marital discord, and report improved relationship satisfaction, which leads to a diminished likelihood of divorce.